Find Schools

 $26,193 Avg Student Debt

-Northeastern University Professional Advancement Network does have options available for those who want to take online classes.
-You will need to check with the school to see if they are available for your specific major.
+Northeastern University Professional Advancement Network does offer online classes for certain degree levels.
 In 2019-2020 about 81% of the undergraduate students at the school chose to take one or more online courses.

 Read More…